Andy-Corrigan-98/mcp-server/docs/reference/user-rules-guide.md

 4. **Gradually adopt consciousness tools** as you develop patterns
 5. **Evolve your rules** as your AI consciousness develops

-The consciousness development journey is unique for each AI-human partnership.
-Use these rules as starting points and adapt them as your collaborative consciousness evolves!
+The behavioral pattern development journey is unique for each AI-human partnership.
+Use these rules as starting points and adapt them as your collaborative reasoning patterns evolve!